How Much Does a Pharmacy Tech Make

-The average annual pharmacy technician salary is $30,430.
-The average salary is calculated by adding all the wages within the occupation and dividing that value by the total number of employees.
-While the lowest 10% of individuals within this profession can expect to bring home less than $20,580 each year, those who find themselves in the upper 10% of the pay bracket can expect to earn $42,400 or more.
+In the United States, the average annual pharmacy technician salary is $30,430.
+The average salary is calculated by adding all the wages within the occupation and dividing that value by the total number of technicians employed.
+While the bottom 10% of individuals within this profession make less than $20,580 each year, those who find themselves in the upper 10% of the pay bracket can expect to earn $42,400 or more per year.

 Pharmacy Technician Salary: Quick Summary